On the Coming Decline and Fall of the US Empire

 Obviously, the US Empire as a functioning, dynamic reality, not as a static structure, with the 14 contradictions in its wake is a very complex system.
 In such systems linearities are rare, causal chains split and unite; loops, spirals, any curve shape, are ubiquitous.
 Quantum jumps when two factors are strongly coupled, one changes and the other remains constant, will be frequent.
 But the prediction is that within twenty years the four types of unequal exchange with the USA in the Center will wither away, whether what comes is more equal exchange or less exchange, in other words isolation.
 Or both.

-- between growth and distribution: generally, growth is sluggish with the possible exception of China, and the distribution often worsening, both between and within countries.
+generally growth is sluggish with the possible exception of China, and the distribution often worsening, both between and within countries.
 However, the basic concern is with livelihood at the bottom of world society, the preventable mortality and the suffering due to near-death morbidity from hunger or easily preventable/curable diseases.
-That syndrome is with us, and the analysis in terms of overproduction leading to unemployment leading to underdemand leading oversupply leading to more unemployment etc. stands.
-At the same time, monetization of land/seeds/water/manure impedes the conversion of labor into food by tilling one’s own land.
+That syndrome is with us, and the analysis in terms of overproduction leading to unemployment leading to under-demand leading oversupply leading to more unemployment etc. stands.
+At the same time monetization of land/seeds/water/manure impedes the conversion of labor into food by tilling one’s own land.
 The US Empire pursues growth but neglects and prevents distribution, thereby undercutting itself since a key aspect of growth in increased demand, meaning increased consumption, all over.

-- between US state terrorism and terrorism: This contradiction underwent a quantum jump on 11 september 2001 although the number killed was less than the number killed in the aftermath of the other 11 September, in 1973, the USA supported coup against the socialist government of Salvador Allende (one of the now 68 interventions after the Second World War, counting Iraq).
+This contradiction underwent a quantum jump on 11 September 2001 although the number killed was less than the number killed in the aftermath of the other 11 September, in 1973, the USA supported coup against the socialist government of Salvador Allende (one of the now 68 interventions after the Second World War, counting Iraq).
 Highly predictable, as predictable as its repetition unless the US Empire itself exits from the cycle of violence and decides to understand “that the enemy may be us/US”.
 But the US Empire now talks about interventions in more than 60 countries, lasting more than a life time.
 A heavy price for the failure to try to, or the effort to avoid to, solve conflicts/contradictions.

 Violence hits the Empire at their strongest point, is as wrong, ineffective and counterproductive as the US violence and mobilizes against the perpetrators.
 Ruling out explanation as justification runs against Enlightenment rationality: solve problems by identifying causal chains, then removing causes like violence cycles and unresolved conflicts.
 But the US Empire stands in the way and will ultimately have to yield.